Skip to main content

 Authentication methods

-CoreWeave AI Object Storage supports several authentication methods.
-Choose the method that best fits your use case.
-For production workloads, Workload Identity Federation with OIDC provides the most secure authentication method.
+Object Storage supports several authentication methods.
+Choose the method that best fits your use case, then continue to Configure your client.
+For production workloads, Workload Identity Federation with OIDC provides a secure authentication method.
 Your applications obtain tokens from your identity provider and exchange them for temporary CoreWeave access credentials that automatically expire.
 In Kubernetes environments, the Container Credentials API enables automatic credential rotation without application changes.
-See Configure AWS CLI and boto3 for setup details.
+For setup details, see Configure AWS CLI and boto3.

 Process Credential Provider

 For environments that need interactive sign-in flows or custom token exchange, AWS SDKs support a Process Credential Provider that invokes a custom command to fetch and refresh credentials.
 This approach works for both human and machine workloads.
-See Configure AWS CLI and boto3 for examples.
+For examples, see Configure AWS CLI and boto3.

 Static credentials

 For initial testing and development, you can use static Access Keys created through the Cloud Console.
-Static credentials are long-lived and require manual rotation, so they are not recommended for production use.
+Static credentials are long-lived and require manual rotation, so they aren’t recommended for production use.

 Static Access Keys are a security risk in production environments because they are long-lived and can be leaked.
 Use Workload Identity Federation instead.